azulflame/TrainmarchTicketBot/README.md

 * `LOG_CHANNEL` The channel to put the message logs in on ticket closure.
 * `SHEETCHECK` The role to ping when opening a new sheetcheck ticket.
 * `CHARACTER` The role to ping when opening a character application.
+* `HOMEBREW` The role to ping when openign a homebrew team application.
 * `SHOPKEEP` The role to ping when opening a shopkeep ticket.
 * `BOT_ROLE` The role the bot is assigned.
 * `GUILD_ID` The guild ID the bot will be used in.